MathAudio Headphone EQ VST/AU and Headphone EQ for Foobar2000

 3. Set minimum buffer length

 4. Include the Headphone EQ plug-in as the last plug-in to the stereo signal path

 Open the editor of the plug-in.
 You will get the window shown in Fig.1.
 Play music and make sure that the audio signal comes through the plug-in.

 Fig.1.
 Screenshot of the MathAudio Headphone EQ plug-in.

 5. Click the "Sweep" radio button

 The "Sweep" radio button activates the test signal generator.
 Please note that some hosts don't activate VST/AU effect pug-ins when the input signal is absent.
 If you don't hear the sound of the test signal generator, activate the playback of any music in your VST/AU host program.
 You will hear the sound of the test signal generator instead of the music.
 If you use the Foobar2000 version of the plug-in, you can change the output device by means of the additional "Sweep Out" button which is shown below.

 6. Find the first resonance frequency

 Make sure that your headphones are in their usual comfortable position on your head.
-Slowly move the "Sweep" slider and listen to the intensity of the test sound.
-The unwanted resonances are most frequently located in the frequency interval from 5 to 10 kHz.
+Slowly move the "Sweep" slider and listen to the intensity (loudness) of the test sound.
+The unwanted resonances (areas of increased loudness) are most frequently located in the frequency interval from 5 to 10 kHz.
 Usually the resonance peaks are not wide.
 Your ability to hear the unwanted resonances depends on the volume of the test sound.
 Use the "Sweep signal volume" slider to find the optimum volume.
 Usually the test sound should be loud enough, but still comfortable for your ears.
 The green line indicates the current frequency of the test signal generator.
 You can click the green line and move it instead of using the sweep slider.
 Find the central frequency of the first resonance peak and leave the green line in that position as it is shown in Fig.3.

 Fig.3.
 The green line shows the first found resonance frequency (the resonance frequency of your headphones can be different).